agorelick/CNAlignR/README.md

-## 2. Running CNAlignR on Whole-Exome Sequencing (WES) data
+## 2a.
+Running CNAlignR on Whole-Exome Sequencing (WES) data

-### 2.1 Pre-processing input data
+### 2a.1 Pre-processing input data
-For WES input, the input data to CNAlignR is generated in the same way as for ASCAT: You will use the ASCAT utility prepareHTS() to run _alleleCounter_ (a software which we installed in step XX above) to obtain allele-specific read counts for common SNPs from Tumor/Normal-paired bam files.
+For WES data, the input data to CNAlignR is generated in the same way as for ASCAT: You will use the ASCAT utility prepareHTS() to run _alleleCounter_ (a software which we installed in step XX above) to obtain allele-specific read counts for common SNPs from Tumor/Normal-paired bam files.
 These will be used as input to CNAlignR in the following step.

 A utility R script is provided in `<CNAlignR_dir>/scripts/run_ascat_prepareHTS.R`.
 This can be run from the command line for each pair of tumor/normal bam files for a given patient.
 For users on HMS's O2 cluster, a template script for the slurm job scheduler is available at `<CNAlignR_dir>/scripts/run_ascat_prepareHTS_slurm.sh`, which can be used to run run_ascat_prepareHTS.R parallelized with each tumor/normal pair as a distinct submitted job.